Skip to main content

 The Concept of Arithmetic Mean

 Imagine you have a series of numbers: \(2, 4, 6, 8, 10\).
-The arithmetic mean is simply the sum of these numbers divided by the total number of values.
-In other words, it is the value obtained when you "redistribute" the entire amount of data equally.
-The mathematical formula expressing this concept is:
+The arithmetic mean is simply the sum of these numbers, divided by their total count.
+In other words, it is the value you get when you "redistribute" the entire amount of data equally.
+The mathematical formula that expresses this concept is:

 \[ \bar{x} = \frac{x_1 + x_2 + \ldots + x_n}{n} \]